Summary

-- The Act ensures a uniform approach to corporate law across all Australian states and territories.
+- The Act applies nationally and creates a consistent legal framework for companies across all states and territories.

 Tips for Businesses